shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Done

+- Users currently online in chatroom only for chatrooms, UI element can be hidden
 - Add scrollbars for channels and dm user lists
 - Add Online Offline user status support
 - Add table to store online status of users upon user going online to check online status.